ZIP Code 13420 in Old Forge, NY

 Education, Health & Community

-In 2023, 62.20% of adults (25+) have a bachelor's degree or higher, which is far higher than the national rate (35.00%), well above both the state and national averages.
-High school or higher is 91.00%, which is on par with the state rate (87.90%).
-The uninsured rate is 8.70%, which is on par with the state rate (5.10%).
-The share of people in poverty is 0.00%, which is on par with the state rate (9.80%), and below its 2019 pre-pandemic level by 2.20 percentage points.
+In 2024, 58.70% of adults (25+) have a bachelor's degree or higher, which is far higher than the national rate (35.70%).
+High school or higher is 89.50%, which is comparable to the national rate (89.60%).
+The uninsured rate is 0.00%, which is far lower than the national rate (8.40%).
+The share of people in poverty is 0.00%, which is comparable to the national rate (8.80%), and below its 2019 pre-pandemic level by 2.20 percentage points.
 Poverty has been broadly stable, which may reflect structural barriers or offsetting gains and setbacks.
-Among residents ages 3+, the largest enrollment group is college (81.82%).
-College enrollment is 81.82%, which is far higher than the national rate (26.70%), indicating the community is likely a college hub with student-driven housing and services.
+Among residents ages 3+, the largest enrollment group is college (52.94%).
+College enrollment is 52.94%, which is comparable to the national rate (26.70%), meaning the community mirrors broader higher-education participation.

 Explore More: Educational Attainment Health Insurance Poverty Over Time School Enrollment